-Neurological diseases are the leading cause of disability and the second-leading cause of death worldwide.1 We believe that the pathways of neurological diseases are interrelated and so are the potential approaches for treating them.
+Neurological diseases are the leading cause of disability and the second-leading cause of death worldwide.1 We believe the pathways of neurological diseases are interrelated — and so are the potential approaches for treating them.

-We leverage our knowledge about pathophysiological processes and disease characteristics to pioneer new potential treatments and further other areas of research and development.
+We leverage our knowledge of pathophysiological processes and disease characteristics to pioneer new potential treatments and further other areas of research and development.
 There’s more to come as we continue to chase the possibilities and strive to make a difference for patients everywhere.

 Biogen R&D is driven by the potential to transform the lives of patients.
 We work in disease areas with some of the greatest unmet need.
-We work relentlessly knowing that bold, new possibilities await discovery.
+We work relentlessly, knowing that bold new possibilities await discovery.
 As pioneers in neuroscience, we work toward those once-in-a-lifetime moments that could become a historic point in our pursuit of innovative treatments.

 We have a diverse portfolio of approved drugs to treat MS. We are taking a variety of approaches to further our understanding of this disease and how to treat it.

 Alzheimer’s Disease and Dementia

 Our diverse portfolio of investigational products includes several assets targeting early-stage Alzheimer’s disease.
 We hope to capitalize on advances in molecular and cellular biology and connect them with discoveries in human genetics.

 Our efforts in neuromuscular disorders are focused on two main areas: spinal muscular atrophy (SMA) and amyotrophic lateral sclerosis (ALS).
 We have brought forward the first approved therapy for SMA, and our scientists continue to work toward new potential therapeutics for SMA patients while advancing potential therapies for ALS.